earthly/earthly/docs/earthly-config/earthly-config.md

 ### buildkit_additional_args

 This option allows you to pass additional options to Docker when starting up the Earthly BuildKit daemon.
-Note that changes to these values will trigger earthly to restart buildkit on the next run.
+Note that changes to these values will trigger earthly to restart BuildKit on the next run.

 #### Bypass User Namespacing